 Afghanistan has long been used as a battleground for strategic wars by larger external powers.
 This is in part due to its geographic position between the Middle East, Central Asia and South Asia.
-In addition, the fragmented and polarised nature of Afghan society, which is made up of many different ethnic groups, has lead to its multiple internal struggles which have gained support from the different external powers.
-The almost continuous devastation caused to the country for over the past three decades is a testimony to the strength and endurance of its people and the groups who work towards rebuilding their country.
+In addition, the fragmented and polarised nature of Afghan society, which is made up of many different ethnic groups, has led to its multiple internal struggles which have gained support from the different external powers.
+The almost continuous devastation caused to the country for over three decades is testament to the strength and endurance of its people and the groups who work towards rebuilding their country.

 In 1978 the Saur Revolution overthrew the existing government and implemented a Socialist agenda.
-Led by Hafizullah Amin and the military of the Khalq party, the agenda included a move to state atheism, land reforms and declared the equality of the sexes.
-Reigning President Mohammad Daoud Khan, along with 17 other members of his family, was overthrown and killed just hours after the start of the coup, whilst many members of the traditional elite, the religious establishment and the intelligentsia were also imprisoned, tortured or killed.
+Led by Hafizullah Amin and the military of the Khalq party, the agenda included a move to state atheism, introduced land reforms, and declared the equality of the sexes.
+Reigning President Mohammad Daoud Khan, along with 17 other members of his family, was overthrown and killed just hours after the start of the coup, while many members of the traditional elite, the religious establishment and the intelligentsia were also imprisoned, tortured or killed.
 The revolutionaries went on to free prominent figures of the Khalq party, and Noor Mohammad Taraki was chosen as leader and President.
-Following this, the Mujahedeen, loosely-aligned opposition forces made up of groups of mostly Pashtun tribesmen, began attacks aimed at overthrowing the Marxist-Leninist government, which was also under attack from separate attacks from other left-wing groups who disagreed with President Taraki.
-The ruling party in turn requested the support of the Soviet Union in fighting the Mujahedeen resistance, removing the other left-wing opposition and supporting the failing Afghan army.
-There was an initial, massive deployment of 100,000 Red Army troops into Afghanistan.
-The US saw this as a prime opportunity to weaken the Soviet Union as part of its Cold War strategy, and they began to provide training and arms to the Mujahedeen resistance groups, along with extra support from other countries such as Saudi Arabia (who had their own agenda) and the UK.
+Following this, the Mujahedeen, loosely-aligned opposition forces made up of groups of mostly Pashtun tribesmen, began attacks aimed at overthrowing the Marxist-Leninist government, which was also under attack from other left-wing groups who opposed President Taraki.
+The ruling party in turn requested the support of the Soviet Union in fighting the Mujahedeen resistance, removing the other left-wing opposition, and supporting the failing Afghan army.
+There was a massive initial deployment of 100,000 Red Army troops into Afghanistan.
+The US saw this as a prime opportunity to weaken the Soviet Union as part of its Cold War strategy, and they began to provide training and arms to the Mujahedeen resistance groups, along with extra support from other countries such as Saudi Arabia and the UK.

-There are many varied reports that the financial and military assistance from these external powers ranged from $10 to $40 billion over the nine-year conflict.
+Estimates of the financial and military assistance from these external powers ranged from $10 to $40 billion over the nine-year conflict.
 It officially ended in 1989 with the withdrawal of the Soviet forces.
-The devastation caused by the conflict left an estimated two million people dead and 1.5 million people disabled, in part due to the massive city carpet-bombing campaigns and the large areas of land mines that still exist today.
-One third of the country’s pre-war population also fled into neighbouring Pakistan, Iran and further afield, and two million people were internally displaced.
+The devastation caused by the conflict left an estimated 2 million people dead and 1.5 million people disabled, in part due to the massive urban carpet-bombing campaigns and the large areas of land mines that still exist today.
+Two million people were internally displaced, and one third of the country's pre-war population fled into neighbouring Pakistan, Iran and further afield.

 Implementation of an Islamic state

-The Taliban was able to oust the existing, weakened government and take over Kabul in September 1996, establishing the Islamic Emirate of Afghanistan.
+The Taliban was able to oust the weakened incumbent government and take over Kabul in September 1996, establishing the Islamic Emirate of Afghanistan.
 Many of the Taliban’s leaders followed a fundamentalist version of Deobandi and Wahhabi Islam and a strict interpretation of Afghan social and cultural norms.
 They enforced the most extreme version of Sharia law ever encountered in the modern Islamic world.
-The Taliban became notorious internationally for its treatment of women, who had (amongst other things) to wear the burqa (a full face and body covering); were not allowed outside the home without a related male chaperone and were not permitted to work or to be schooled after the age of eight.
-In some areas of Afghanistan music, dance and other forms of entertainment were also banned and public beatings and executions occurred for those who disobeyed the laws enforced by their police or anyone seen as a political dissident.
-Many Pakistani nationals joined the Taliban to fight against the United Front’s forces and Osama bin Laden channelled more money into the Taliban, citing them as the only true Islamic state.
+The Taliban became notorious internationally for its policies for women, which included requiring women to wear a burqa (a full face and body covering) and banning them from leaving the home without an accompanying male relative.
+Women were not permitted to work, or to be schooled, after the age of eight.
+In some areas of Afghanistan, many forms of entertainment, including dance and music, were banned.
+Those who disobeyed the laws enforced by the police, or those seen as political dissidents, were subjected to public beatings and executions.
+Many Pakistani nationals joined the Taliban to fight against the United Front’s forces while Osama bin Laden channeled more money in support, citing it as the only true Islamic state.
 Bin Laden had been involved in the Soviet War, providing money to different militia groups to fight the Soviet forces.
 He returned to Afghanistan in 1996 after having to flee Sudan and Saudi Arabia, and allegedly used the country as a base to plan and finance attacks internationally.

-At the same time, the United Front, also known as the Northern Alliance, led by Ahmad Massoud, fought back against the Taliban stronghold.
-Western support and financial assistance in the 1990s had dramatically decreased after the end of the Cold War.
-But with the increase in the number of attacks on US embassies internationally from Islamist terrorist groups, attention began to increase once again with the US attacking suspected bases belonging to bin Laden in Afghanistan in 1998, along with the UN also ordering increasing sanctions on the Taliban.
-Massoud appealed to the European Parliament in early 2001 for help and warned that there was information about a large-scale attack on US soil.
+At the same time the United Front, also known as the Northern Alliance, led by Ahmad Massoud, fought back against the Taliban.
+Western support and financial assistance in the 1990s had dramatically decreased after the end of the Cold War; however, with the increase in the number of attacks on US embassies internationally from Islamist terrorist groups, attention began to increase once again with the US attacking suspected bases belonging to bin Laden in Afghanistan in 1998, and the UN ordering increasing sanctions on the Taliban.
+In early 2001, Massoud appealed to the European Parliament for help and warned that there was information about a large-scale attack on US soil.
 However, he was killed by a suicide bomb attack on 9 September 2001, two days before the attacks on the Twin Towers that shook the world.

 September 11th and the US War on Terror

-In the aftermath of the World Trade Center attacks the US government quickly identified Osama bin Laden as responsible and claimed that the Taliban stronghold was harbouring him and refusing to hand him over.
-They launched a series of aerial attacks on supposed al-Qaida bases under Taliban control and began militarily and financially supporting the Northern Alliance to bring down the Taliban.
-The Taliban government in Kabul collapsed by December 2001, with many of the Taliban forces moving to the south and along the contested border with Pakistan.
+In the aftermath of the World Trade Center attacks, the US government quickly identified Osama bin Laden as responsible and claimed that the Taliban was harbouring him and refusing to hand him over.
+They launched a series of aerial attacks on alleged al-Qaida bases under Taliban control and began militarily and financially supporting the Northern Alliance to bring down the Taliban.
+The Taliban government in Kabul collapsed in December 2001, with many of the Taliban forces moving to the south and along the contested border with Pakistan.

-Hamid Karzai was installed as the President of the interim government in 2001 and other coalition forces joined the US and UK fight against insurgency attacks in Afghanistan, namely France, German and Italy supplying the most troops.
-In 2004 the first Presidential elections were held, with Karzi winning 53 per cent of the votes, but with an extremely low voter turnout amid fears of election violence.
-However, since 2006 there has been an increase in the levels of insurgency led by the Taliban who used mainly improvised explosives and suicide bomb attacks, a UN report has suggested that most of the civilian casualties in Afghanistan are the result of Taliban attacks.
-The coalition military occupation is now in its tenth year, with approximately 154,000 troops currently stationed there, and an estimated 10,000 people were killed in 2010 alone.
+Hamid Karzai was installed as President of the interim government in 2001, whilst other coalition forces joined the US and UK to fight against insurgency attacks in Afghanistan; with namely France, Germany and Italy supplying the most troops.
+In 2004, the first Presidential elections were held, with Karzai winning 53 per cent of the vote, albeit with an extremely low turnout amid fears of electoral violence.
+However, since 2006, there has been an increase in the levels of insurgency led by the Taliban who used mainly improvised explosives and suicide bomb attacks leading a UN report to suggest that most of the civilian casualties in Afghanistan are the result of Taliban attacks.
+With approximately 154,000 troops currently stationed there, the coalition military occupation is now in its tenth year.
+In 2010 alone, an estimated 10,000 people were killed.

-The Obama administration pushed towards a final troop surge at the end of 2010, with an extra 30,000 US troops.
-The US has given a date of July 2011 when they want to start withdrawing troops from Afghanistan and to shift control to Afghan security forces by 2014.
-However, training of the forces and police has proved extremely difficult with large numbers of suicide bomb attacks at recruitment centres, a drop-out rate of 25 per cent and a high level of drug addiction amongst troops.
+At the end of 2010, the Obama administration pushed towards a final troop surge with an extra 30,000 US troops.
+The US has given a date of July 2011 for when they want to start withdrawing troops from Afghanistan, with the aim of shifting control to Afghan security forces by 2014.
+However, training of the forces and police has proved extremely difficult due to a large number of suicide bomb attacks at recruitment centres, a drop-out rate of 25 per cent and a high level of drug addiction amongst troops.

 Destruction of war

 Afghanistan is struggling to rebuild itself amidst the ongoing war despite the billions of dollars of aid that have been pumped into the country.
 Life expectancy is 44 years, compared to an average of 53 years for other low-income countries worldwide.
-The government is failing to extend its control or enter into negotiations with the Taliban, while the Taliban in turn refuse to enter any negotiations until all foreign troops leave the country.
-Much of the Taliban and its leaders are based across the border in Pakistan, where British and US troops cannot be seen to be overtly attacking or occupying, but have made frequent use of ‘drone’ attacks, which are carried out by unmanned aerial vehicles (UAVs).
-The opium trade has increased massively since 2001 and the occupying forces are unable to prevent it, with some of the proceeds allegedly going to members of the Kazai government.
+The government is failing to extend its control or enter into negotiations with the Taliban, while the Taliban in turn refuse to enter into any negotiations until all foreign troops leave the country.
+Many of the Taliban and their leaders are based across the border in Pakistan where British and US troops cannot be seen to be overtly attacking nor occupying, although they have made frequent use of 'drone' attacks which are carried out by unmanned aerial vehicles (UAVs).
+The opium trade has increased massively since 2001 and the occupying forces are unable to prevent it, with some of the proceeds allegedly going to members of the Karzai government.
 Other forms of corruption remain rife in all sectors of society and some areas remain outside of government control.

-Throughout spring 2011, the Taliban launched a major offensive, targeting government officials and buildings.
-The attacks took place in Kandahar with the Taliban claiming to take over the city.
-This inflamed insurgency, – fueled by the recent killing of Osama Bin Laden – demonstrates how the Afghan government and Western forces are tilting at windmills of extremists groups, trapping the country in a spiral of violence.
+Throughout spring 2011, the Taliban launched a major offense, targeting government officials and buildings.
+The attacks took place in Kandahar with the Taliban claiming control over the city.

-There is no immediate end in sight to the Afghanistan conflict, and its complex issues and lack of stable governance mean that new conflicts will continue to rise up.
+There is no immediate end in sight to the Afghanistan conflict, and its complex issues and lack of stable governance mean that new conflicts will continue to rise.
 However, there is a small but steady increase in the number of groups working towards building civil society on a local level and mediating conflicts.
 The stance on development in Afghanistan is shifting slightly, with more awareness being given to locally-led projects as opposed to donor-led projects.
-After more than three decades of conflict the fatigue of war felt by its people is strong, and there is a definite need for a chance of a more tolerable situation in a country where many generations have only known war.
+After more than three decades of conflict, the fatigue of war felt by its people is strong, along with a yearning for a chance of a more tolerable situation in a country where several generations have only known war.